fdch/specexp/README.md

 # Hearing the Self: a Spectral Experience

 We propose an interactive, audiovisual installation piece offering a glimpse into the human spectrum.
 Motivated by the concept of spectrum derived from Mathematics and Physics, we attempt to recreate the process by which the human brain *perceives* the world.
 The audience's face will be an interface through the use of computer vision.
+The code is available [here](https://github.com/fdch/specexp)

 ![alt text](https://raw.githubusercontent.com/fdch/specexp/master/media/vid-269.jpeg)